 The Pay as you go Oyster card is the cheapest way to pay for single tickets on the underground.
 For journeys in central London (zone 1), ticket prices are more than 50% cheaper with an Oyster card.

 Oyster single fares: peak and off-peak times

 If you use your Pay as you go Oyster card only few times a day, the price you pay for each single journey depends on the time of day you travel.

-If you plan to travel by tube for the whole day, a big benefit of having an Oyster card is the ‘daily cap’.
-This is the maximum amount of money deducted from your card for unlimited travel in one day.
+If you plan to travel by tube at least 3 times in one day, you benefit from the Oyster card ‘daily cap’.
+This is the maximum amount deducted from your card for travel in one day.